 This article is the second in a four-part series on starting a whole foods diet – what are whole foods, a list of whole foods, tips to simplify shopping for them, and how to make eating them exciting so you’ll want to stick with it.
 By identifying what whole foods are, we can begin to see the relationship between them and our bodies, and how they affect our overall wellness.

-In the last Starting a Whole Foods Diet article we learned that whole foods are one ingredient foods that are naturally grown or raised.
+In the previous post on starting a whole foods diet we learned that whole foods are one ingredient foods that are naturally grown or raised.
 If that sounds great to you, it probably means you’re sick and tired of feeling sick and tired, and you’re ready to “eat to live, not live to eat”, so we’re off to a great start!
 If that sounds boring to you, no worries, there’s lots of delicious seasonings that will spice things up for you – more on that in a minute.

 First, here’s an example of a list of whole foods that make up a well balanced nutrient-rich diet.